getsmarter/devops-test/README.md

 ## Infrastructure

 1. Build out some Infrastructure for AWS using Terraform that can be used in a repeatable way.
+You can `plan` / `apply` config once complete.

 What to build:
 * Total of three (3) EC2 Instances with the following:
     * Instance Type: `m5.large`
     * AMI: `ami-094125af156557ca2`
     * Region: `us-west-2`
 * Each instance should have an additional 100G EBS Volume attached
 * Each instance should include unique `Name` tags

 **NOTE**: No VPC Required